 On January 5, 2022, we repaid \$200 million in senior secured notes that had an annual coupon rate of 3.46%.
-The Senior Secured Notes that remain outstanding are more particularly described under the heading "Description of our Capital Structure - Senior Secured Notes".

 On January 10, 2022, we completed the acquisition of TimberRock and TimberRock ULC for approximately \$205.8 million in cash, 10.4 million Common Shares and 2.1 million contingent equity rights entitling the holders thereof to acquire up to 2.1 million Common Shares, subject to post-closing adjustments, and dividend equivalent payments.
 As part of the transaction, TimberRock and TimberRock ULC were amalgamated into us.
 In April 2022, we issued 1.97 million Common Shares to settle the contingent equity rights.